nikable/ma-thesis-sram-puf-authentication/README.md

 2. Pre-process the raw dataset:
 *  This includes generating images from the raw SRAM data, and corrupting the dataset, adding noise to the dataset as and when required.
+*  Additionally, it also contains a submodule to convert Grayscale images to RGB (requirement from TFLite Model maker; as of now) for model training and execution.

 3. Model training:
-*  MobileNetV2 and EfficientNet-Lite model training with the intact, corrupted, and noisy dataset (pre-processed in the above module)
+*  MobileNetV2 and EfficientNet-Lite model training with the intact, corrupted, and noisy dataset (pre-processed in the above module).
-*  Additionally, it also contains a module to convert Grayscale images to RGB (requirement from TFLite Model maker; as of now) for model training and execution

 4. Authenticator and Sender
 *  Transfering pre-trained models (above module) to the Authenticator (possibly a Raspberry Pi device).